 What handover arrangements will be made at the start and end of the school day?
 Do you have parking areas for pick up and drop offs?

 - Children in Nursery wait with their parents outside nursery until the nursery teacher opens the door.

-- Children in Reception and KS1 enter the school via the one way playground system where stay with their parents until the teacher opens the door.
-This is the same at home time and children remain in the classroom until parents arrive at the door in a socially distanced way.
+- Children in Reception and KS1 enter the school via the playground gates where stay with their parents until the teacher opens the door.
+This is the same at home time and children remain in the classroom until parents arrive at the door.